 - All Church of England churches have closed with immediate effect so no church weddings will be taking place until further notice.

 - Registry offices are closed until further notice, meaning civil ceremonies cannot go ahead, nor can couples attend to give notice of a marriage.
-Some, such as Islington council in London, have already confirmed that they won’t be starting this process again until June.
-As you need to give at least a month’s notice to marry, civil ceremonies won’t be able to take place here until July.
+As you need to give at least a month’s notice to marry, civil ceremonies won’t be able to take place here until August at the earliest, if they reopened in July.
 Check with your local registry office for more information on your area – they should have updated their website.

-- Even if registry offices do start holding civil ceremonies and registry office weddings again, some have already said that they will keep to a limit of just the couple and witnesses until the end of August 2020.
-You may not be able to get the wedding you want until September at the earliest in some parts of the country.
+- Even if registry offices do start holding civil ceremonies and registry office weddings again, some have already said that they will keep to a limit of just the couple and witnesses until the end of August 2020 and possibly beyond this.

 - Do I want my wedding to go ahead when parents, grandparents, pregnant friends and family, other elderly relatives or at-risk loved ones may not be there due to needing to isolate?